davidpelaez/fbdoorman/README.md

-Minifbclearance
+Fbdoorman
 =========

-Rails authentication with facebook single sign-on OR email & password.
+Rails authentication with facebook single sign-on...or email & password.
 Based on the gems Clearance by Thoughtbot and MiniFB by Appoxy

 Help Request